DeNepo/welcome-to-js/1-what-is-programming/3-the-computer/README.md

 should be "know your computer".
 After all, the computer is one of your code's users!

+## Predict, not Explain

+So what does it mean to "know JavaScript"?
+How do you know when you've understood some code?
+When you can **predict** _exactly_ what will happen at each step of execution!

+Explaining a program in plain english is helpful but it's easy to be a little bit wrong and not know it.
+When you focus on _predicting_ what happens at each step and you check your predictions with a trace or JS Tutor, then you really know if you understood.

+This approach is also helpful because not only will you know if you're right, but if you're wrong the computer will tell you the right answer!
+Then you know exactly which line you didn't understand, and you know what to study next.

 ---

 ## Programs: The Computer